 (1) For lotto other than Cash 3, an entry can be selected for up to 10 consecutive weeks and the subscriber must indicate, in the appropriate manner which (if any) of those options they wish to exercise.

-[(2) deleted]
+(2) Where permitted by the Commission or an authorised provider, a Lotterywest member can select entries into each lotto draw or such nominated lotto draws of a selected lotto game to continue automatically (Autoplay) until cancelled by the Lotterywest member or their membership account has insufficient funds to complete the purchase of the entry, and—

+(a) the Lotterywest member may cancel the Autoplay at any time by notifying the Commission or authorised provider; and

+(b) any increase or decrease in the entry price will apply to the Autoplay entry and their membership account will be charged the new price from the date of increase or decrease specified by the Commission.

 (3) For lotto other than Cash 3, favourite numbers can be selected for up to 10 consecutive weeks.

 [(4) deleted]

 [Rule 8 amended: Gazette 4 Oct 2017 p.
-5110-11.]
+5110-11; 6 Nov 2020 p.
+4157.]

 9. Limitations on entries by a person